-Our licensed technology is comprised of several issued United States patents covering the composition and method of manufacturing of the family of Liquidmetal alloys.
+Our licensed technology is comprised of several issued United States patents covering the composition, method of manufacturing, and application and use of the family of Liquidmetal alloys.
 We also hold several United States and corresponding foreign patents covering the manufacturing processes of Liquidmetal alloys and their use.
-Those patents have expiration dates between 2013 and 2028.
+Those patents have expiration dates between 2014 and 2032.
 The laws of some foreign countries do not protect proprietary rights to the same extent as the laws of the United States, and we may encounter significant problems and costs in protecting our proprietary rights in these foreign countries.